Miloud Mourad Benamara

 Miloud Mourad Benamara (born 28 October 1977) is an Algerian-born Italian actor.

 Early life

 Benamara is originally from Oran; he studied drama in Algeria before moving to Italy.

 Career

 In Italy, Benamara has frequently appeared in character actor roles in film and television, usually as an Arab, whether a terrorist or a businessman.
 He played a street sweeper in the 2015 James Bond film Spectre (2015), and plays Omar, one of three Iraqi businessmen, in the 2021 House of Gucci.
 In 2021 he doubled Tahar Rahim for Arabic dialog in the film The Mauritanian.

+In 2026, the actor performed in Antonio Pisu's play Genitori vs Figli (Parents vs. Children) at the Teatro Sette in Rome, a production of the Teatro Stabile d'Abruzzo.